SNAP Benefits in Iowa: How to Apply and Qualify

 EBT Deposit Schedule in Iowa

-See Iowa EBT deposit schedule for 2025
+See Iowa EBT deposit schedule 2026

 How to Check Your EBT Card Balance

-Our guide covers each method for checking your EBT balance.
+Our guide details each method for checking your EBT balance.

 Manage your SNAP Benefits and Get Cashback with Benny

 To get started, link your EBT card to the app.
-After you make a purchase, scan your receipt with Benny and receive cashback on SNAP-eligible items.
+After you make a purchase, scan your receipt with Benny to receive cashback on SNAP-eligible items.

 Download Benny to take control of your spending and get more out of your EBT benefits.